 It’s not just enough to get into a pool of players, you need to get into the right pool.

 What do I mean?
 Consider some incredibly oversimplified examples.
 All other things being equal, is it better to be one player in a pool of 25 or one player in a pool of 50?
 How about being a first baseman on a team that has three sophomore first basemen or only one senior first baseman?
-You need to pick your pool to increase your odds of being selected.
+You need to pick your pool to increase your odds of being selected to play college baseball.

 This is where you need to consider the factors that affect the availability of players for a coach’s pool.
 The factors are going to vary from team to team.
 The critical factor affecting Harvard’s application pool would be academic qualifications while the University of Texas’ would be ability to play D1 baseball on a national level.
 Both of these factors would significantly decrease the number of players the coach has to choose from but I’m not sure which would actually have the most difficult time recruiting players.